stanus74/home-assistant-saj-h2-modbus/README.md

 ![Charging Settings](images/saj_h2_modbus/switch.png "Switch to Time-of-Use Mode")

-You can set the Inverter to "Time-of-Use" Mode with this switch.
+**You can set the Inverter to "Time-of-Use" Mode with this switch.**

-Enable this switch to charge/discharge the battery.
+Enable this switch to charge/discharge the battery - individually or both.

 ![Charging Settings](images/saj_h2_modbus/input1.png "Home Assistant SAJ H2 Charging Settings")